-Contact | subscribe || Français | Deutsch

 pyroclastic shield 4215 m / 13,829 feet

-Northern Chile, Bolivia and Argentina, South America, -18.62°S / -68.75°W
+Northern Chile, Bolivia and Argentina (South America), -18.62°S / -68.75°W

-Current status: minor activity or eruption warning (3 out of 5)
+Current status: normal or dormant (1 out of 5)

 Volcán Sacabaya (also known as Tambo Quemado or Cerro Quemado) is a low pyroclastic shield near the Rio Lauca on the Bolivian Altiplano 26 km from the border with Chile.